asyncapi/website/pages/docs/community/styleguide/inclusive-language.md

 Using the word “People” in the beginning makes it more pleasant as the problem is not displayed in the beginning.
 Some examples of Gender Neutral Language are -
 - Using “People with a mental health condition” instead of “Mentally Unstable People”.
-- Using “People with Audio Impairment” instead of “Deaf People”.
+- Using “Deaf” instead of “Person with deafness”.

 ### 4. Slang Free Language -